endavid/webGL-modelViewer/README.md

 Development
 -----------
 ### Style
-The idea is to target ECMAScript 2016 (or ES7), but at the moment I'm relying on JSHint to get the style right, so all the code is ES2015 (ES6) compliant.
+The idea is to target ECMAScript 2016 (or ES7), but at the moment all the code is ES2015 (ES6) compliant.
 Older version of Javascript are not supported.

 Preferred style:
 * Declare classes with the `class` keyword, never with `function`.